-FightMND is pleased to announce a call for applications to support the training of a graduate science student in their pursuit of achieving a PhD qualification (or equivalent) while performing research directly relevant to Motor Neurone Disease (MND).
+FightMND is pleased to announce a call for applications to support the training of two graduate students in their pursuit of achieving a PhD qualification while performing research directly relevant to the causes, treatment or care of people with Motor Neurone Disease (MND).

 Support will not normally exceed three years, and applicants must submit proposals that are focused and compatible with a 3-year timeframe.
-Continuation of the Award beyond the 3-year period will be subject to review, with additional funding to support a 6-month extension considered following review of submitted annual progress and financial reports over the course of the 3-year Award.
+Continuation of the Award beyond the 3-year period will be subject to review, with additional funding to support a 6-month extension considered following review of submitted annual progress and financial reports over the course of the 3-year award.